davimiku/unknown-lang/docs/language-guide/core-types.md

     score
 }}"

-// Consider separating complex expressions to a separate variable let total_score = {
+// Instead, consider separating complex expressions to a separate variable let total_score = {
     let mut total = 0
     for score in scores {